Search Commands

 " "

-Use quotation marks to exclude synonyms and get exact phrase you need to find.
+Use quotation marks to exclude synonyms and find the exact spelling and order of the phrase.

 ~

-You can run fuzzy queries using the “~” operator.
-It helps to find an answer even if the search term is inaccurate or misspelled.
+You can perform fuzzy searches using the “~” operator.
+It helps find an answer even if the search term is imprecise or misspelled.

 Example: Shwarc~